elifesciences/lens/README.md

 Lens can display any NLM XML document or, alternatively, the Lens-native JSON representation.
 Lens is pure client-side Javascript, so anyone (even authors) can host their own documents on a regular webspace.

-## Lens development
+## Make your own Lens

 Lens is meant to be extended and customized.
-Touch the code!
+The American Mathematical Society developed a [math extension](extensions/math) for the Lens Reader to display JATS files with Math content, i.e. environments and formulas.
+See the official [AMS Lens](https://github.com/AmerMathSoc/AMS-Lens) repo for a complete integration example.

+However, now let's look into developing our own extensions.

 ### Prerequisites